xorye/vmyu-reloaded-electron/README.md

 I'd prefer to see the word again and again so that it can stay in my long-term memory.

-I then focussed on news articles since they inform about current events/issues and they are much shorter therefore it's easier to reread it over and over.
+As a result, I focussed on news articles since they inform about current events/issues and they are much shorter therefore easier to reread it over and over.

 ### Without VMyu
-Before creating VMyu, the image below depicts my workflow when reading the newspaper.
+The image below depicts my workflow when reading the newspaper before developing VMyu.
 Read, look up word, write definition, repeat.
 It's messy and cumbersome to keep track of words and definitions while using a dictionary on my laptop.